 In an initial conversation, we learned that the firm had dealt with four or five different IT providers in as many years.
-None had been able to solve the software problem, or deliver on their service-level agreements - or so we were led to believe.
-When we examined the network and suggested a solution which would solve the database problem, once and for all (a one-time software purchase costing around \$5,000), the firm's managers rejected it.
+None had been able to solve the software problem, or deliver on their service-level solution which would solve the database problem, once and for all (a one-time software purchase costing around \$5,000), the firm's managers rejected it.
 They also turned down an offer of monthly managed service that would free up their IT staffer to focus on other, long-neglected responsibilities.
 We started to understand the revolving door of providers.
 Management seemed to view IT as an expense to be cut whenever possible, not an investment in efficiency, productivity and growth.